J-Moravec/j-moravec.github.io/posts/containers/containers.md

 We have commands that we want to run, but having to run them manually is annoying.
 To automate this, we can write a `Containerfile`!
 Or `Dockerfile`, as Docker calls it, but the syntax is identical.

-Most container files consist of `FROM`, which specify the image one is working with, `RUN` which runs various commands used to build the container, `COPY` which allows to copy content to or from the container, and `CMD` which is then used to launch the applications themselves.
+Most container files consist of `FROM`, which specifies the image one is working with, `RUN` which runs various commands used to build the container, `COPY` which allows one to copy content to or from the container, and `CMD` which is then used to launch the applications themselves.
 ```
 # Containerfile
 FROM ubuntu:22.04